ankithabudhya/Ankithan/README.md

 # Abstract

 Healthcare accessibility and intelligent medical assistance are major challenges in modern healthcare systems.
 Traditional healthcare systems mainly depend on manual consultations and hospital visits for preliminary diagnosis and healthcare guidance, which can lead to delayed responses, overcrowding, and increased workload for healthcare professionals.
-Recent advancements in Artificial Intelligence (AI), Machine Learning (ML), Deep Learning, Natural Language Processing (NLP), and Large Language Models (LLMs) have enabled the development of intelligent healthcare systems capable of symptom-based disease prediction, conversational healthcare assistance, medical report analysis, and emergency alert generation.
+Recent advancements in Artificial Intelligence (AI), Machine Learning (ML), Deep Learning, Natural Language Processing (NLP), and Large Language Models (LLMs) have enabled the development of intelligent healthcare systems capable of symptom-based disease prediction, conversational healthcare assistance, medical report analysis, and emergency alert generation.[1][2][3]

 This research paper presents a comparative study of three recent research papers related to AI-powered healthcare assistants and intelligent healthcare chatbot systems: